nguyenvukhang/alatty/docs/sessions.rst

 ``new_tab [tab title]``
     Create a new tab with the specified title.
-If no title is specified, the title behaves just as for a regular tab in kitty.
+If no title is specified, the title behaves just as for a regular tab in alatty.

 ``os_window_title``
     Set the title for the current OS Window.
 The OS Window will then always